 How to propagate hollyhocks

-Hollyhocks are easy to grow from seed in spring.
+The easiest way to propagate hollyhocks is from seed, sown in spring.
 Prepare a seed tray with peat-free seed compost and water well, allowing the water to drain.
 The seeds are large enough to space evenly on the compost surface.
 Place them about 1.5cm apart from the next.
 Sieve seed compost over the seeds.
 Ideally place the tray in a propagator set at about 15-20°C.

 In about 2 weeks you should see signs of germination.
 It can take a further five weeks before plants are ready to prick out.
 The plants should be ready to plant out in June but won’t flower until the following year.